 It does not affect any property’s liability on a debt.

 Sometimes Judgment Liens Can Be Removed in Bankruptcy

-So, can one get rid of (avoid) a judgment lien in a bankruptcy case?
-If certain requirements are met, yes.
+So, can one remove (avoid) a judgment lien in a bankruptcy case?

-The bottom line is that if you have a creditor who has obtained a judgment lien against you, be sure to tell your bankruptcy attorney so he/she can assess whether or not it can be removable in your case.
-This can also be done after your bankruptcy case is over, but there are limits and it requires additional legal fees to reopen your bankruptcy case.
+The bottom line is that if you have a creditor who has obtained a judgment lien against you, you need to consult with an experienced bankruptcy attorney so they can determine if it can be removed in your case.
+The lien can also be removed after your bankruptcy case is over, but there are limits and it requires additional legal fees to reopen your bankruptcy case.